The homebuyers guide to easementsHomes & real estate

 Should You Look Elsewhere?

 That’s a tough call.
-Obviously, the last thing you want is to end up with buyer’s remorse attached to a 30-year mortgage.
+Obviously, the last thing you want is to end up with buyer’s remorse attached to a 30-year home loan.

 Consider that, in the case of a utility easement, if it’s only executed once or twice a year to check a meter or something similar that’s a pretty small price to pay for living in a home you love.